phatngluu/cardano-challenge/challenge2/README.md

 # Build Plutus Haskell to Plutus Core with parameters
 Cardano uses UTXO model, once the TX is spent, it cannot be reused again.
 We take an advantage of it to bring NFT to Cardano => Create a minting policy that validates an UTXO is used or not.
 However, because minting policy can only once.
 For a new token, you have to build minting policy with a new UTXO.
+If you want to test this challenge, you have to rename the NFT (SporesNFT_2) in `Challenge2` file and change the corresponding serialized token name (53706f7265734e46545f32).
 Let's build the policy for specific UTXO below:
 ## Choose UTXO
 ```bash